Ujjal Dosanjh: 40th Canadian Parliament

 The next election was called for October 2008.
 Dosanjh faced sociologist Wai Young running for the Conservatives, health worker Ann Chambers running for the NDP, and an IT consultant, Csaba Gulyas for the Green Party.
 Dosanjh won by 33 votes over Young, both receiving 38.4% of the vote.
 A recount confirmed Dosanjh's victory but only by a margin of 22 votes.
 The Conservative Party requested a second, judicial recount, which again confirmed Dosanjh as the victor.
 In the 40th Canadian Parliament, with his party once again forming the official opposition, Dosanjh was appointed the National Defence critic for the first parliamentary session which was short-lived.
 During the 2008–09 Canadian parliamentary dispute he defended the proposed coalition government as a reaction to inappropriate leadership on economic issues by the existing government.
 When Dion resigned as party leader, Dosanjh considered but did not run for leadership citing his inability to speak French and again supported Rae's bid.
 In October 2009, Michael Ignatieff appointed Dosanjh as the Liberals' critic for National Defence.

 When the 40th Parliament re-convened for its 2nd session Dosanjh continued as the National Defence critic and served on the Standing Committee on National Defence, as well as the Standing Committee on Justice and Human Rights, and the Special Committee on the Canadian Mission in Afghanistan.
 In the 3rd session of the 40th Parliament Dosanjh continued with the Standing Committee on National Defence and the Special Committee on the Canadian Mission in Afghanistan, but also sat with the Standing Committee on Health.
 In September 2010 he was reassigned to being the critic on health for the Liberal Party.
 Dosanjh introduced private member bill C-467 An Act to amend the Citizenship Act (children born abroad) in the 2nd session, and re-introduced it in the 3rd session where it received 2nd reading in September 2010, which would grant natural citizenship to children born to, or adopted by, Canadian citizens working for the federal government (including members of the Canadian Forces).
-The bill was meant to repeal portions of the April 2009 amendments to the Citizenship Act which repatriated Lost Canadians but also removed the ability of Canadians to pass their citizenship onto their children if the children are born outside of the country.

-Dosanjh was defeated in the 2011 federal election which saw the Liberal Party reduced to third place in the House of Commons.